 Basic dental services are free until you’re 18.
 If you need dental care after 18, and you’re on a low income or have a disability, illness or injury, you can apply for government help.

-The government help you can get with dental care and dentures depends on your personal situation.
+The help you can get from the government with dental care and dentures depends on your personal situation.

 If you’re under 18

-Your local District Health Board (DHB) pays for basic dental services until you or your child turn 18.
-Most NZ children will be automatically enrolled when they’re born.
+Your local Te Whatu Ora health service pays for basic dental services until you or your child turn 18.
+Most New Zealand children will be automatically enrolled when they’re born.